atharvashelke2303/NewYorkAnalysis/README.md

 After a comprehensive analysis, here are the insights and implications:

 - **Price Distribution and Boroughs**:
   - Prices vary significantly across boroughs (ANOVA, p < 0.05).
-Manhattan has the highest average price (~$180), while the Bronx is the lowest (~$80), reflecting location-driven demand and cost of living differences.
+Manhattan has the highest average price (~180 USD), while the Bronx is the lowest (~80 USD), reflecting location-driven demand and cost of living differences.
   - Entire homes/apartments command higher prices than private or shared rooms, especially in Manhattan and Brooklyn.

 - **Room Type Impact**: